 Enrolling your child in a school that inspires them to excel each and every day is one of the best things you can do for your child’s future.
 To learn more about our network of high-performing, tuition-free, public charter schools, find a school near you and schedule a tour today.

-You can also learn more about different education options by downloading our free PDF, “A Parent’s Guide to School Choice.”
+You can learn more about different education options by downloading our free guide, “A Parent’s Guide to School Choice.”